 There are no copyright restrictions on the resource, meaning that there is an Open Access Policy in place for the resource.
 When possible, include the original URL for the resource in the KR to link back to where the resource is published instead of including a copy of the resource in the KR.

 When available, confirm that you have permission/authorization from the author to include the resource in the KR.

+Spam and Spam Related Issues

+In the event of spam or erroneous postings, no information should be deleted.
+Immediately contact Alan Davis (ald7@cdc.gov) and Robert Brown (vhf5@cdc.gov) and provide the specifics.

+If possible, include a copy of the post and any additional information that can be used to identify individuals and motives.

+Further guidance will be provided to the curator or admin with next steps.